jankotek/JDBM3/README.md

 Troubleshooting
 ===============

+Please report bug into Github error tracker.
+There is [mail-group](mailto:jdbm@googlegroups.com) if you would have questions, you may also browse [group archive](http://groups.google.com/group/jdbm).

 JDBM uses chained exception so user does not have to write try catch blocks.
 IOException is usually wrapped in IOError which is unchecked.
 So please always check first exception.

 **OutOfMemoryError**